Software & Apps

 If you see a “blue check” after someone’s name, what’s really happened is that their instance has the Twitter Verified symbol as an emoji that anyone can use.
 On those instances, anyone can add :verified: (or the relevant Markdown name for the emoji) to their own username.

-Although it’s fine if someone wants to do this for their own account, people who are new to Mastodon may mistake it for having the same meaning as on Twitter.
+Although it’s fine if someone wants to do this for their own account, people who are new to Mastodon may mistake it for having the same meaning as it once had on Twitter.

 How to identify if an account really belongs to someone you know

-Don’t trust symbols after someone’s name; there is no official Verified status for Mastodon accounts.
+Don’t trust symbols after someone’s name; there is no official company-verified status (à la classic Twitter) for Mastodon accounts.

 However, there are certain things that users can do to demonstrate that they really are who they claim to be.
 And, therefore, there are ways that you can confirm their identity.